 Anyway, in Rochester, NY in 1854, Emma Moore went missing.
 Left home one night and simply disappeared.
 She was a single, 37 year old seamstress who had a loving family, a good job, some money of her own, and no reason to leave town without letting her family know where she went.

-The citizens scoured the areas surrounding the city, the Lake, the river.
+The citizens scoured the areas surrounding the city, the lake, the river.
 They followed every lead and interviewed hundreds of people.
-The raised money and donated time and diligently searched for the woman they hailed as a modest woman of impeccable character.
+They raised money and donated time and diligently searched for the woman they hailed as a modest woman of impeccable character.

 Then in March of 1855, the body of Emma Moore was found, frozen in the river.
 When the coroner examined her body, he found she was six months pregnant.